MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-report-ext-object.md

 >
 > Inside the `requestpage` element, you cannot modify any properties.
 >
 > Using the `OnInitReport` trigger is not supported for report extensions.
+The `OnPreReport` and `OnPostReport` triggers are run after the original report's equivalent triggers.

 ```AL
 tableextension 50110 CustomerTableExt extends Customer